rehamahmd/flutter_starter_kit/README.md

     - **`remote/`**: For remote data sources (e.g., APIs).

 - **`features/your_feature/domain/`**:
-  Defines core business logic and data models.
+  Defines Specific business logic and data models related to the feature.
   - **`entities/`**: Contains data models or value objects.
   - **`i_repositories/`**: Interfaces for repositories.